Why Mary? And why apparitions? Similar phenomena have been reported throughout history, often coinciding with major world events.

 And in 1981—the same year as Medjugorje began—several schoolgirls in Kibeho, Rwanda claimed the Virgin appeared and showed them prophetic visions of “neighbors killing neighbors with machetes, and bodies floating in the river.”
 A decade later, a million people died in the Rwandan genocide.

-But no apparitions have ever continued as long as they have in Medjugorje, nor have so many prophetic secrets ever been given.
+The apparitions of Medjugorje have been occurring longer than any of these did.
 In addition to imploring people not to ignore “the signs of the times,” the Virgin also once told Mirjana, “I will never again appear on Earth in this way.”